-Kelly Bragwell said he was leaving his mother's home on Franklin 41 Friday afternoon when he saw a school bus zoom by.
+Kelly Bragwell said he was leaving his mother's home on Franklin 41 Friday March 17 when he saw a school bus zoom by.

 “I knew the roads because I have lived there my whole life.
 It just seemed the bus was traveling way too fast.
 I looked down at my speedometer and seen how fast they were going and I just grabbed it up as an instinct I guess,” explained Bragwell.

 What he grabbed was his phone.
 The ensuing video has gotten more than 50,000 online views.
 Bragwell said he posted it for the parents of the students on the bus.

 “I thought this could help them know,” said Bragwell.
 “I knew if I posted it, somehow they would see it.”

 Bragwell said the bus was full of kids from Belgreen School.